 - Flights: Find the exact flight you would like to book, including flight numbers and departure/return dates and times.
 You will also need the traveler’s name as it appears on their driver’s license and their birth date.
 Complete a TCard Agreement form.
 Then bring the form to our Travel Rep, who will pull up the website with you and book the flight using our TCard.

-If you are planning on paying someone for their services (composer, actor, makeup artist, stunt crew, graphic designer, etc.) you will need to do the following:
+If you are planning on paying someone for their services (composer, actor, makeup artist, stunt crew, intimacy coordinator, graphic designer, etc.) you will need to do the following:

 - For a composer, have them complete a Composer Contract.
 For any other services, have them sign a Work-for-Hire Contract.
 Make sure this is completed before any work is done.
 You will need to do this regardless of whether their payment is coming out of your budget or not.
 If the payment is coming out of your budget, submit this form at least 7 business days prior to work beginning.